ahlimosa-gif/Stock-analysis-ai-platform/README.md

 git push -u origin main
 ```

-GitHub's repository quickstart and repository-creation guides describe this general flow for creating a repository and pushing the first commit.[cite:268][cite:270]
+GitHub's repository quickstart and repository-creation guides describe this general flow for creating a repository and pushing the first commit.

 ## Streamlit deployment